A closed-form filter for binary time series: Inference via Monte Carlo methods

-Exploiting the closed-form expression of the smoothing distribution in Theorem \ref{thm:JointSmoothing} and the additive representation \eqref{eq7} of the \textsc{sun}, independent realizations $\btheta^{(1)}_{1:n\mid n}, \ldots, \btheta^{(R)}_{1:n\mid n}$ from the smoothing distribution \eqref{eq:JointSmoothing} can be obtained via a linear combination between independent samples from $(p\cdot n)$-variate Gaussians and $(m{\cdot}n)$-variate truncated normals.
-Algorithm \ref{algo1} provides the pseudo-code for this novel routine, whose outputs are i.i.d. samples from the joint smoothing distribution.
-Here, the most computationally intensive step is the sampling from the multivariate truncated normal.
+Exploiting the closed-form expression of the smoothing distribution in Theorem \ref{thm:JointSmoothing}, and the additive representation \eqref{eq7} of the \textsc{sun}, i.i.d. samples for $\btheta_{1:n\mid n}$ from the smoothing distribution \eqref{eq:JointSmoothing} can be obtained via a linear combination between independent samples from $(p n)$-variate Gaussians and $(m n)$-variate truncated normals.
+Algorithm \ref{algo1} provides the detailed pseudo-code for this novel strategy, whose outputs are i.i.d. samples from the joint smoothing density $p(\btheta_{1:n} \mid \by_{1:n})$.
+Here, the most computationally intensive step is the sampling from $\textsc{tn}_{m n}({\bf 0},\bGamma_{1:n\mid n}; \mathbb{A}_{\bgamma_{1:n\mid n}})$, which denotes the multivariate normal distribution $\mbox{N}_{m n}({\bf 0},\bGamma_{1:n\mid n})$ truncated to the region $\mathbb{A}_{\bgamma_{1:n\mid n}}=\{\bu_1 \in \mathbb{R}^{m n}: \bu_1+\bgamma_{1:n\mid n}>0\}$.
 In fact, although efficient Hamiltonian Monte Carlo solutions are available \citep{pakman_2014}, these strategies do not provide independent samples.
-More recently, an accept-reject method based on minimax tilting has been proposed by \citet{botev_2017} to improve the acceptance rate of classical rejection sampling, while avoiding convergence and mixing issues of \textsc{mcmc}.
-Such a routine is available in the \texttt{R} library \texttt{TruncatedNormal} and allows efficient sampling from multivariate truncated normals having a dimension of few hundreds, thereby providing effective Monte Carlo inference via Algorithm \ref{algo1} in small-to-moderate dimensional time series.
+More recently, an accept-reject method based on minimax tilting has been proposed by \citet{botev_2017} to improve the acceptance rate of classical rejection sampling, while avoiding mixing issues of \textsc{mcmc}.
+This routine is available in the \texttt{R} library \texttt{TruncatedNormal} and allows efficient sampling from multivariate truncated normals with a dimension of few hundreds, thereby providing effective Monte Carlo inference via Algorithm~\ref{algo1} in small-to-moderate dimensional time series where $m n$ is of the order of few hundreds.

-Clearly, the availability of i.i.d.\ sampling schemes from the smoothing distribution overcomes the need of \textsc{mcmc} methods and particle smoothers.
-The first set of strategies face mixing or time-inefficiency issues, especially for imbalanced binary datasets \citep{Johndrow2018}, whereas the second class of routines tend to be computationally intensive and subject to particles degeneracy \citep{Doucet2009}.
+Clearly, the availability of an i.i.d.\ sampling scheme from the smoothing distribution overcomes the need of \textsc{mcmc} methods and particle smoothers.
+The first set of strategies usually faces mixing or time-inefficiency issues, especially in imbalanced binary settings \citep{Johndrow2018}, whereas the second class of routines tends to be computationally intensive and subject to particles degeneracy \citep{Doucet2009}.